yash-sharma1/docs-site/docs/chain-access.md

 Essentially command line interfaces are just tools that wrap the incoming command line arguments and call RPCs.
 Please check the [Command Line Referenace](api-reference/cli.md).

 ## Write APIs
 You can only write to Binance Chain via `Transactions`.
 Both Web API and Node RPC provide a `broadcastTx` API to submit a `signed and encoded` transaction onto the Binance Chain.
+The detailed process would be like the below:

+### Message Composition
+The transaction message and related information would be packed into a `payload`, which contains the below parts:

+- Account Number: a 64-bit integer, an identifier number associated with the signing address
+- Chain ID: a string, unique ID for the Chain, it stays the same for most time, but may vary as Binance Chain evolves;
+- Memo: a string, a short sentence of remark for the transaction
+- Msgs: a byte array, `json` encoded transaction messages.
+- Sequence Number: a 64-bit integer, please check [the below](#account_and_sequence_number)

+The above fields form into a transaction structure, which can be encoded via the codec described in the below section.

 ### Encoding
 Encoding defines the way how transactions are serialized and transferred between clients and nodes,